-I registered for the Army Ten-Miler when I knew we were moving back to Virginia with my friend, Amy.
-Hey, $75 for ten miles isn’t bad.
+I ran the 2016 Army Ten Miler with my friend, Amy and then registered again for the 2017 Army Ten Miler.
+Hey, $75 (it’s now $79) for ten miles isn’t bad.
 I was used to runDisney prices.
 I had every good intention that this was going to be the race where I would PR in everything, and this was just going to be the best race ever!
 Ha!
 I laugh at all my good intentions.
-Remember how moving takes up a lot of time, and it’s hot as fire in VA?
-Apparently neither did I.
+Here’s my Army Ten Miler race recap and what you need to know if you’ll be running this fun race in Washington D.C.

-The Expo was at the D.C.
+The Army Ten Miler Expo was at the D.C.
 Armory.
 We went on Friday mid-morning, which was a great time to go!
 Parking was easy, the expo wasn’t too crowded, and we were in and out.
-Well we did have to get a picture with 2016 Olympic Silver Medalist Paul Chelimo and do a bit of shopping.
+Well, we did have to get a picture with 2016 Olympic Silver Medalist Paul Chelimo and do a bit of shopping.

 The morning of the race was cold, windy, and cloudy.
 It even was raining on and off, and I was nervous.
 I’m not a rain runner.
 I always think of wet socks and blisters.